The Fourth-Moment Theorem on Hilbert Spaces: Abstract bound and Fourth-Moment Theorems

 where the operator $L^{-1}$ was defined in \eqref{eq:L-inv-def}. \end{theorem}

 \begin{proof} Denote by $\gamma_Z$ the Gaussian measure on $\clh$ associated with the random variable $Z$, and recall that $\mathbb{H}$ is the Hilbert space associated to the abstract Wiener space formulation of $\gamma_Z$ on $\clh$.
-Then, we have that
+Then, with explanations given below,

 where $f_h$ was defined in \eqref{eq:Stein-solution}, and is twice Fréchet differentiable by Lemma \ref{lem:4}.
 This also implies that it is twice Gross differentiable; see Proposition 2.8 in \cite{BigFerForZan24}.
-In the calculations above, \eqref{eq:le1-1} follows by the inclusion $\clc_b^2(\clh) \subset \Lip_b^1(\clh)$ and Theorem 4.10 in \cite{shih2011stein} (but note the adjusted notation here), and \eqref{eq:le1-2} is due to the definition of the Gross Laplacian; see \eqref{eq:laplace-def}.
-For the first term in \eqref{eq:le1-2}, since $f_h$ is twice Fréchet differentiable, $D_\HH f_h(F)$ is an element in $\clh^*$ and, moreover,
+In the calculations above, \eqref{eq:le1-1} follows by the inclusion $\clc_b^2(\clh) \subset \Lip_b^1(\clh)$ and Theorem 4.10 in \cite{shih2011stein} (but note the adjusted notation here), and recall the notation of the $\clh$-$\clh^*$ dual pairing.
+Furthermore, \eqref{eq:le1-2} is due to the definition of the Gross Laplacian; see \eqref{eq:laplace-def}.
+For the first term in \eqref{eq:le1-2}, $D_\HH f_h(F)$ is an element in $\clh^*$ and, again by Proposition 2.8 in \cite{BigFerForZan24},